BitGo/proof-of-solvency/README.md

 From (3), we can conclude that _t_ is at least the sum of all included BitGo users' balances.

 Therefore, we can conclude that _t_ is at least the sum of all BitGo user liabilities.

+**The actual implementation is a 3 layered proof to allow for a maximum of 1 billion accounts instead of 1 million with 2 layers.
+Refer to `core/verify.go` to see the actual implementation.**